mack-gallagher/react_express_chess_server/README.md

 - JavaScript
 - Node.js
-- Express.js to set up multiple routers
+- Express.js to group endpoints into routers, and enable middleware
 - cors library to enable same-origin access
 - sqlite3 to store chessboard and auth state
 - jasonwebtokens [jwt library] for auth